5 Segmentation

 hhIncome,distance,gender)

-Looking at the first few lines of data, we can see that we have a mixture of discrete data, such as ethnicity, and continuous data, such as age.
-This is relevant to how you process the data and which algorithm you might use.
+Taking a look at the first few lines of data we can see that we have a mixture of discrete data such as ethnicity and continuous data such as age.
+This is relevant to how you will process the data and which algorithm you might choose to deploy.

 (#tab:seg_dataset_str2)Demograhic data